paulosuzart/paulosuzart.github.io/_posts/2025-01-12-ocaml-code-test-publish-use.md

    1. a JSON parser: there's a fantastic lib called [yojson](https://github.com/ocaml-community/yojson).
 We are covered.
    1. a way to get arguments from the command line or env var: OCaml is blessed with [cmdliner](https://erratique.ch/software/cmdliner/doc/tutorial.html), one of the best cli frameworks I have tried.
    1. a template engine like [jinja2](https://jinja.palletsprojects.com/en/stable/) to give shape to our README:   [jingoo](https://github.com/tategakibunko/jingoo) is essentially the jinja2 of OCaml.
-   1. a slug library to cover languages with spaces and symbols so links don't get broken within our README: also check!
-There's a small and simple option with [ocaml-slug](https://github.com/thangngoc89/ocaml-slug)
+   1. a conversion from language names to url encoded values, so links don't get broken within our README: also check!
+There's a Jingoo built-in filter `url_encode`.
    1. a testing library: again from mirageOS, [alcotest](https://github.com/mirage/alcotest) is a popular framework that can help us here.